InterDigital (IDCC) Gains But Lags Market: What You Should Know

-Coming into today, shares of the wireless research and development company had gained 6.43% in the past month.
-In that same time, the Computer and Technology sector gained 1.84%, while the S&P 500 gained 2.65%.
+Heading into today, shares of the wireless research and development company had gained 5.71% over the past month, outpacing the Computer and Technology sector's gain of 2.41% and the S&P 500's gain of 3.16% in that time.

-Investors will be hoping for strength from InterDigital as it approaches its next earnings release.
-On that day, InterDigital is projected to report earnings of $1.21 per share, which would represent year-over-year growth of 75.36%.
+Wall Street will be looking for positivity from InterDigital as it approaches its next earnings report date.
+The company is expected to report EPS of $1.21, up 75.36% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $101.22 million, down 18.8% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for InterDigital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for InterDigital should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% higher.
-InterDigital is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+InterDigital is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note that IDCC has a PEG ratio of 0.85 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Wireless Equipment was holding an average PEG ratio of 1.81 at yesterday's closing price.
+It is also worth noting that IDCC currently has a PEG ratio of 0.86.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Wireless Equipment stocks are, on average, holding a PEG ratio of 1.7 based on yesterday's closing prices.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 54, which puts it in the top 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 113, putting it in the top 45% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report